Jutho/TensorOperations.jl/docs/src/man/autodiff.md

 !!! warning "Experimental"

-    While some rudimentary tests are run, this feature is currently not incredibly well-tested.
+    While some rudimentary tests are run, the AD support is currently not incredibly well-tested.
 Because of the way it is implemented, the use of AD will tacitly replace mutating operations with a non-mutating variant.
 This might lead to unwanted bugs that are hard to track down.
 Additionally, for mixed scalar types their also might be unexpected or unwanted behaviour.